About Maine New Markets Capital Investment Program

 Reporting Requirements

 A CDE that has been awarded tax credit allocation authority must file an annual report with FAME.
-See program rule (.doc file) for reporting requirements.
+See rules for reporting requirements.

 Recapture